 For further details on visas for Japan contact the Japanese embassy in your home country

-Alien registration cards need to be updated if the holder's visa status changes or the holder moves to live in a different ward of the same city or to a different city within Japan.
+Residence Cards need to be updated if the holder's visa status changes or the holder moves to live in a different ward of the same city or to a different city within Japan.

 Permanent Resident Visas

 If you are caught overstaying your Japan visa you may be detained and confined for an undetermined period before being deported and served with an official banning order from re-entering Japan for a period of 5 years.
 If you voluntarily appear at an Immigration Office and announce your overstay, you should usually not be detained and you will be issued with a Departure Order.
-After the issuing of a Departure Order you will be banned from re-entering Japan for a period of one year.
+After being issued a Departure Order you will be banned from re-entering Japan for a period of one year.